 The motor type learns best practically – learning by doing!
 This type of learner lives from playing through and thus comprehending courses of action.
 Here it is essential to be involved in the learning process yourself and thus to gain experience in the subject area.
 If you are a motor learner, it will help you to try things out or play them through.
 You memorize the information by moving, acting and feeling !

 This is the easiest way to internalize the material as a motor learner:

 - Re-enact a complex issue in a group game with fellow students!

 - If a situation cannot be acted out or experienced for yourself, then exercise also helps with learning.

-- Walk around the room, combine the learning material with gestures and facial expressions!
+- Walk around the room, and combine the learning material with gestures and facial expressions!

-The communicative learner needs an exchange with others – he learns best through discussions and conversations.
+The communicative learner needs to exchange with others – he learns best through discussions and conversations.

 The linguistic processing of the learning material and the understanding in dialogue is important for this type of learner.
 If you are a communicative learner, then you probably don’t enjoy working for yourself at home or in the library.
 As an alternative, we suggest you organize yourself in study groups.

 This is the Best Way to Memorize Things as a Communicative learner:

 - Exchange ideas on the subject with fellow students, professors or experts!